GreySyntax/mGrab/README.md

 What is mGrab?
 ================================
 mGrab is a miniature API wrapper for TinyGrab '2.0', this was origonally developed by [NSPwn](http://www.nspwn.com) for SB2Cloud.
+This is designed to work within SpringBoard on iOS so yeah it might not work for you.

 How do i use it?
 ================================